 This time of year arrives with so much joy – adorable trick-or-treaters, friends gathered around Thanksgiving dinners, and the delight of the holidays.
 But with the good comes the bad.
 The cool weather and bitter temperatures can cause a whole world of plumbing problems.
-Golden Seal Service Experts Heating & Air Conditioning is here with a few preventative measures to help you lower your chance of facing these common winter plumbing problems.
+Golden Seal Service Experts is here with a few preventative measures to help you lower your chance of facing these common winter plumbing problems.

 Pipes freezing a common plumbing problem for Saint Charles.
 This usually takes place when high water pressure from the main water pipe encounters freezing temperatures.
 To help keep this from occurring in your home, leave a faucet somewhat open to let water continuously flow through.
 If you do find a frozen pipe, disable the main water supply to stop the pipe from rupturing.
-Try warming the frozen area of the pipe with heated water and if that doesn’t work, give Golden Seal Service Experts Heating & Air Conditioning a call and we’ll send one of our qualified plumbers out to examine the issue.
+Try warming the frozen area of the pipe with heated water and if that doesn’t work, give Golden Seal Service Experts a call and we’ll send one of our qualified plumbers out to examine the issue.

 Broken Water Line

 A crack or break in your water piping could cause significant damage to your home.
 Water piping cracks or breaks are commonly a result of a frozen garden hose.
 If you keep your hose connected to your water spout during extreme temperatures, the ice inside can force pressure to build up in your home’s water lines and create a leak or a break.
 To avert this issue, confirm your garden hoses are drained and disconnected before the freezing temperatures arrive.